hapax/hapax.github.io/assets/teaching.md

 line is that it takes time, money, and vision, and these are perennially in short supply.

-But just like the hiking analogy, good mathematical skills are important to society as a whole.
+But as in the hiking analogy, good mathematical skills are important to society as a whole.
 I'm not talking about basic numeracy, e.g. the ability to calculate a tip or scale up a recipe.
 I'm talking about dealing with the ongoing effects of climate change,